buildpacks/rfcs/text/0000-flexible-process-types.md

 As described in the Motivation section, there are cases where this would be helpful and this RFC aims to make this both possible buildpack authors and safe for buildpack users.

 The proposal is that any subsequent buildpack can modify a previous buildpacks' process types by defining a process in `launch.toml` with the same type and a transform section that defines the changes to be made.
-This will allow the subsequent buildpack to change the command, args and working directory.
+This will allow the subsequent buildpack to change the command, args, working directory, and indicate a reason for the change.

 Because a subsequent buildpack does not know what a previous buildpack has defined for the command, args, and working directory the following place holders may be used to reference those values: